neondatabase/website/content/docs/manage/endpoints.md

 Consider this scenario: If your data size is approximately 6 GB, starting with a compute size of .25 CU can lead to suboptimal performance because your data cannot be adequately cached.
 While your compute _will_ scale up from .25 CU on demand, you may experience poor query performance until your compute scales up and fully caches your working set.
 You can avoid this issue if your minimum compute size can hold your working set in memory.

-As mentioned above, your `max_connections` setting is based on the minimum compute size in your autoscaling configuration.
-The `max_connections` setting does not scale along with your compute.
-To avoid this `max_connections` constraint, you can use a pooled connection for your application, which supports up to 10,000 concurrent user connections.
+As mentioned above, your `max_connections` setting is based on the minimum compute size in your autoscaling configuration and does not scale along with your compute.
+To avoid this `max_connections` constraint, you can use a pooled connection for your application.
 See [Connection pooling](/docs/connect/connection-pooling).

 ### Autosuspend configuration